Styling

 5. Add Redundant Signals for Status

 Color-blind users can't distinguish red from green.
-In 16-color mode, $warning and $primary may be the same yellow.
+In 16-color mode, $fg-warning and $fg-accent may be the same yellow.
 Always pair status colors with icons or text labels.

 | Token | Icon convention |